Banner

 Accountability, Responsibility, Transparency - The ART of AI

-Virginia Dignum, Dept. Technology, Policy and Management, Delft University of Technology, Netherlands
+Virginia Dignum, Delft University of Technology, Netherlands

 Reading Agents that Hunger for Knowledge